unumux/willow/CONTRIBUTING.md

 After opening the pull request for Develop to Master you will see the checks running, watch those to make sure the build does not fail.

-Now another maintainer is needed to complete this pull request with a review and merger of the branches.
-Once that is complete the builds will fully run and a new version of Willow will be released to NPM*.
+Now another maintainer is needed to complete this pull request with a review and merge of the branches.
+Once that is complete the builds will fully run and a new version of Willow will be released to npm*.

-*Willow uses Semantic-Release to analyze the commit messages and determine what the new version number for Willow should be.
-So there is no need to update that pesky number in the package.json file ever!
+*Willow uses Semantic-Release to analyze the commit messages and determine what the new version number for Willow should be, so there is no need to update that pesky number in the package.json file!

 ## Stylelint info